IbeVanmeenen/web-starters/medium-web-starter/README.md

 ### Styles
+[Scss](http://sass-lang.com/) is used to write your css.
+Gulp will take care of the compiling and will store your css in the `dist/css/` folder.

 A extended styles scaffolding is provided and can be found at `app/scss/`.
 It provides a basic folder structure, a custom normalize, some basic typography styles, some default components and some default config-files to get you started.
 The new Bootstrap is also used, only used to provide a nice grid system.

-Scss is used to write your css.
-Gulp will take care of the scss-compiling and will store your css in the `dist/css/` folder.

 ### Javascript